 Many people are familiar with the term “aneurysm,” which refers to when part of an artery wall weakens to the point that it widens abnormally.
 Most commonly, aneurysms occur in the major artery that leads from the heart or in the brain.

 So what are retinal microaneurysms, which occur in the eye?
-Our eye doctor in Calgary, Bridgeland, and Macleod Trail, Alberta, explains this generally unfamiliar term.
+Our eye doctor in Bridgeland, Panorama Hills, and S. Trail Crossing, Alberta, explains this generally unfamiliar term.

 Microaneurysms are tiny outpouchings of blood that protrude from an artery or vein.
 When they occur in the eye, they are known as retinal microaneurysms.
 If these protrusions open, they leak blood into the tissues of the retina.